-- 2.1 Admission of the Public, Press and Observers - 2.1.1 The public and representatives of the Press shall be afforded reasonable facilities to attend all meetings of the Council of Governors except where it resolves that members of the public and representatives of the Press be excluded from all or part of a meeting on the grounds that: - 2.1.1.1 any publicity would be prejudicial to the public interest by reason of the confidential nature of the business to be transacted or - 2.1.1.2 for other reasons stated in the resolution and arising from the nature of the business or the proceedings that the Council of Governors believe are special reasons for excluding the public from the meeting in accordance with the Constitution. - 2.1.1.3 Nothing in these Standing Orders shall require the Council of Governors to allow members of the public and representatives of the press to record proceedings in any manner whatsoever, other than writing, or to make any oral report of proceedings as they take place, without the prior agreement of the Council of Governors. - 2.1.1.4 In the event that the public and press are admitted to all or part of a meeting, the Chair (or other person presiding) shall give such directions as he or she thinks fit in regard to the arrangements for meetings and accommodation of the public and press so as to ensure that the Council's business shall be conducted without interruption and disruption.
-The public and the press shall be required to withdraw upon the Council resolving "that in the interests of public order the meeting adjourn for (period to be specified) to enable the Council to complete its business without the presence of the public". - 2.1.1.5 The Trust may make such arrangements from time to time as it sees fit with regards to extending of invitations to observers to attend and address the Council. - 2.2 Calling Meetings - 2.2.1 Meetings of the Council of Governors shall be held at such times and places and of such format including in person, by using electronic communication or hybrid, as the Council of Governors may determine and there shall be at least four meetings in any year including: - 2.2.1.1 an annual meeting no later than the 30 September in each year apart from the first year, when the Council of Governors are to receive and consider the annual accounts, any report by the Auditor and the annual report; and - 2.2.1.2 any other meetings required of the Governors in order to fulfil their functions in accordance with the Constitution.
+- 2.1 Admission of the Public, Press and Observers - 2.1.1 The public and representatives of the Press shall be afforded reasonable facilities to attend all meetings of the Council of Governors except where it resolves that members of the public and representatives of the Press be excluded from all or part of a meeting on the grounds that: - (a) any publicity would be prejudicial to the public interest by reason of the confidential nature of the business to be transacted; or - (b) for other reasons stated in the resolution and arising from the nature of the business or the proceedings that the Council of Governors believe are special reasons for excluding the public from the meeting in accordance with the Constitution. - (c) Nothing in these Standing Orders shall require the Council of Governors to allow members of the public and representatives of the press to record proceedings in any manner whatsoever, other than writing, or to make any oral report of proceedings as they take place, without the prior agreement of the Council of Governors. - (d) In the event that the public and press are admitted to all or part of a meeting, the Chair (or other person presiding) shall give such directions as he or she thinks fit in regard to the arrangements for meetings and accommodation of the public and press so as to ensure that the Council's business shall be conducted without interruption and disruption.
+The public and the press shall be required to withdraw upon the Council resolving "that in the interests of public order the meeting adjourn for (period to be specified) to enable the Council to complete its business without the presence of the public". - (e) The Trust may make such arrangements from time to time as it sees fit with regards to extending of invitations to observers to attend and address the Council. - 2.2 Calling Meetings - 2.2.1 Meetings of the Council of Governors shall be held at such times and places and of such format including in person, by using electronic communication or hybrid, as the Council of Governors may determine and there shall be at least four meetings in any year including: - (a) an annual meeting no later than the 30 September in each year apart from the first year, when the Council of Governors are to receive and consider the annual accounts, any report by the Auditor and the annual report; and - (b) any other meetings required of the Governors in order to fulfil their functions in accordance with the Constitution.